20 Things to Sell When You Want to Make Quick Cash

 1. Your Opinions

 You can earn cash for your opinions by completing paid surveys.
 This is easy and can be done in your spare time.
 You just need an internet connection and a web-accessible device to get started.
 These online survey websites pay for your honest opinion about products, brands, and activities.

 Each survey site pays in points that you can exchange for cash or gift cards.
 Some popular options for selling your opinion include:

-- Swagbucks.
-Get a $10 bonus when you sign up for Swagbucks and start filling out surveys.
-You can also earn money playing games, watching videos, and searching the web using the Swagbucks search engine.
+Swagbucks.
+Get a $10 bonus when you sign up for Swagbucks and make $25 in qualifying purchases at your favorite retailers through the site.
+You can also earn money taking surveys, playing games, watching videos, and searching the web using the Swagbucks search engine.

-- Survey Junkie.
+Survey Junkie.
 The site is straightforward and easy to use.
-Sign up for the site to earn your first $2 worth of points after filling out your profile.
+Sign up for Survey Junkie to earn your first $2 worth of points after filling out your profile.